🌲 Front Range Plant FinderPlant finder

 Is Mountain mahogany good for the Colorado Front Range?

-Yes.
-Mountain mahogany is included in the Front Range Plant Finder as a shrub suited to Colorado's Front Range.
+Yes, Mountain mahogany is a well-suited shrub for Colorado's Front Range.

 How big does Mountain mahogany get?